amedama41/bulb/README.rst

 This is because in order to satisfy above binary length requirements, the caller of ``decode`` shall already check the length field in advance.
 (Copy binary to a common structured type object, and then check the length field and compare the field to the length of binary).
+The type field is also not checked.
+If the type and/or the length fields are invalid, the behavior is undefined.

 **********
 Copyrights